Food Safety Recognition Agreements (Arrangements) with other countries

 The purpose, for exporters, is a more streamlined process when Australian businesses are exporting product overseas.
 It may involve less stringent testing and inspection of products and a reduced number of in-country audits or inspections.
 It also means greater facilitation of trade and can reduce the occurrence of lengthy delays at the border.

 Australia -US Food Safety Recognition Arrangement

-The department signed an agreement with the US Food and Drug Administration (US FDA) in April 2017, recognising that Australia’s food safety system and the US food safety system are comparable / equivalent to each other.
+The department signed an agreement with the US Food and Drug Administration (US FDA) in April 2017, recognising Australia’s food safety system and the US food safety system are comparable/ equivalent to each other.

 Foods covered by this agreement include: